fpco/haskell.fpcomplete.com/content/libraries/rio.md

   character encoding, but instead provide consistent output across systems.

-This concept liekly deserves a deeper explanation in the `rio` context.
+This concept likely deserves a deeper explanation in the `rio` context.
 The best I can give for now is a link to the [beware of `readFile`](https://www.snoyman.com/blog/2016/12/beware-of-readfile) blog post, which captures much of the idea.